 The Byzantine rules governing where medical marijuana dispensaries could locate has made it almost impossible for one to open in south Scottsdale.
-It created a “Dispensary Desert” in the southern city while residents in north Scottsdale enjoy easy access to the legal medicine.
+It created a “Dispensary Desert” in the southern city while residents in North Scottsdale enjoy easy access to legal medicine.

 Sunday Goods is determined to right this wrong and build a new upscale dispensary in the Winfield Scott Plaza.
 The proposal now goes to the Scottsdale City Council following a 6 to 1 vote of the Scottsdale Planning commission.

 The process has taken years.
 The paucity of allowed locations in south Scottsdale left Sunday Goods with few options.
 It bought a tattoo parlor and submitted an ambitious plan to upgrade the building and the surrounding plaza.
 Unlike many of the nightclubs in the area, this will be a quiet, low key facility that will close at 7pm by city ordinance.
 Advancing this project to the City Council should be a no-brainer, and certainly, the 6 to 1 vote is indicative of the wisdom of this plan.

 Still, there was some drama at a recent Planning Commission meeting.
 A handful of opponents with outdated views on medical marijuana did their best to revisit negative stereotypes, and attempted to debate the effectiveness of medical marijuana.
 Many of these naysayers also opposed adding a rooftop patio for the nice restaurant and bar known as Social Tap suggesting a puritanical approach to zoning.

 They were countered by the voices of those who have difficulty traveling to get the legal medicine, such as a cancer patient recovering from chemotherapy not to mention the overwhelming number of people who showed up in support.